ryan-p-randall/ryan-p-randall.github.io/cv/index.md

 - Participated in interviews, transcription, and analysis for the project, as well as writing the final report

 ## English, Visual and Cultural Studies, and ESOL Teaching and Tutorial Experience

 **Niagara County Community College** Sanborn, NY
-Adjunct Instructor
+*Adjunct Instructor*
-*Department of English*, August 2012–May 2013
+Department of English, August 2012–May 2013

 - Instructor of record for three sections of English 101: Writing I in Fall 2012 semester, with up to 23 students per section
 - Instructor of record for one section of English 101: Writing I in Spring 2013 semester, with up to 23 students per section